2014–15 North American winter: Northeastern United States

-Nine states in the Northeast United States had one of their coldest recorded January–March ever on record.
+Nine states in the Northeast United States had one of their coldest January–March periods on record.
 According to the National Oceanic and Atmospheric Administration, from February 1 to 28, 2015, 898 lowest minimum temperature records were broken and 91 were tied in the Northeastern United States.
 In addition, 736 records for the highest snow depth were broken and 138 were tied during the same period.

 Over a large portion of New England, February 2015 was the most extreme winter month observed in modern record keeping.
 Eastport, Maine was one of many places also seeing record snowfall, with 132.5 in over five weeks.
 Snowflakes fell on 19 out of 28 days in the Boston, Massachusetts area, setting records in numerous locations with depths up to over 36.0 in deep in certain places.
 Boston broke the previous record for the snowiest month by almost 24.0 in.

 With a total of 108.6 in as of March 16, Boston broke its previous all-time winter season (July 1 through June 30) record of 107.6 in set in 1995–96.
 Previously Boston saw a record 30-day snowfall of 94.4 in from January 24 – February 22, 2015.
 Other broken records included four calendar days with at least 12.0 in of snow, and the fastest 72.0 in snowfall in 18 days from January 24 – February 10, 2015, and the fastest 90.0 in snowfall during 23 days, from January 24 – February 15, 2015.
 Overall, Boston saw three of its top seven heaviest snowstorms in just over two years.
 Record cold temperatures were involved as Boston failed to reach 40 °F for 43 consecutive days, from January 20 through March 3.
 Boston also spent the second longest amount of time below freezing in the city records at 15 days.